Susan Stroman: Dance

 In 2004, Stroman was the first woman to choreograph a full-length ballet for New York City Ballet.
 Double Feature, with music by Irving Berlin and Walter Donaldson, is now in the New York City Ballet repertory.

 Stroman had previously worked with New York City Ballet in 1999, when she created Blossom Got Kissed, featuring the music of Duke Ellington, to celebrate the company's 50th Anniversary season.
 She later revisited the piece, choreographing three additional short dances to be performed alongside the original.
 This new expanded ballet entitled For the Love of Duke premiered in May 2011.

 In 1997 she created But Not for Me for the Martha Graham Company, using the music of George Gershwin.

 The world premiere of Take Five…More Or Less with The Pacific Northwest Ballet opened in 2008.
 Stroman combined jazz music by Dave Brubeck and classical pointe work.
 The ballet is now in their repertoire.

 Television

 She appeared as herself in Season Four of the HBO series Curb Your Enthusiasm, directing Larry David and David Schwimmer in a production of the Broadway hit musical The Producers.
 In 2017 she returned to the show, choreographing Larry David's musical Fatwa!, starring Lin-Manuel Miranda as Salman Rushdie.

 She has also made multiple appearances as herself on the Food Network's Barefoot Contessa program, as she is a close friend of its host, Ina Garten.

 Film

-Stroman received the American Choreography Award for her work in Columbia Pictures Feature film Center Stage (2000).
+Stroman received the American Choreography Award for her work on Columbia Pictures' film Center Stage (2000).
 In 2005, she directed the film version of The Producers.